springzfx/cgproxy/readme.md

 - cgroup2

-  For now, linux default using cgroup v1 for compatibility, this project need cgroup v2, you need disable cgroup v1 and enable cgroup v2 in your system.
+  For now, linux default using cgroup v1 for compatibility, this project need cgroup v2, you need disable cgroup v1 and enable cgroup v2 in your system.  see [Disabling v1 cgroups](https://wiki.archlinux.org/index.php/Cgroups#Disabling_v1_cgroups).

 - TPROXY